gLabsBo/noFrillsDevelopment/README.md

 2) spline based fitting (based on SLMtools)
 3) SHAFT, that is a trial and error approach freely inspired by Adobe Camera Raw script

+USAGE
+Launch noFrillsDevelopment.m to process a file or a folder containing raw images with detectable colorchecker

 Credits
 ccFind
 ccFind is a customization of the code from the paper: Garcia Capel, Luis E. & Hardeberg, Jon Y..
 Automatic Color Reference Target Detection.
 The 22nd Color and Imaging Conference (CIC), IS&T, Pages 119-124, Boston, MA, USA, Nov, 2014.